Skip to content

 • --output-dir PATH - Output directory

-• --max-episodes N - Maximum episodes to process
+• --max-episodes N - Maximum episodes to process after other episode-selection steps

 • --workers N - Number of concurrent download workers